 3.2.2 remote participation: Participation in a meeting from a separate geographical location, using communication technologies.

-NOTE – Depending on the group meeting, remote participation may be active or in an observing capacity (in case of webcast), but only active remote participation is considered in this Supplement.

-3.2.3 remote participation moderator: A person in charge of monitoring the remote participation tool, ensuring that remote participants know what is taking place in the meeting and allowing remote participants chances to contribute (in case of a meeting with active remote participation).
+3.2.3 remote participation moderator: A person in charge of monitoring the remote participation tool, ensuring that remote participants know what is taking place in the meeting and allowing remote participants chances to contribute (in case of a meeting with remote participation).

 NOTE – A remote participation moderator is not systematically available for each meeting with remote participation.